Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 Several GOP senators have opposed cutting the Medicaid provider tax, saying it would hurt rural hospitals that depend on the money.
 Hospital organizations have warned that it could lead to hospital closures.

-Sen. Josh Hawley, R-Mo., among those fighting the change, said he had spoken to Trump late Wednesday and the president told him to revert to the earlier proposal from the House.
+Sen. Josh Hawley, R-Mo., among those fighting the change, said he had spoken to Trump late Wednesday and that the president told him to revert back to the earlier proposal from the House.

 “I think it just confirms that we weren’t ready for a vote yet,” said Sen. Thom Tillis, R-N.C., who also had raised concerns about the provider tax cuts.

-The parliamentarian has worked around the clock to assess the legislation and ensure it complies with the so-called Byrd Rule, named for the late Sen. Robert C. Byrd of West Virginia.
+The parliamentarian has worked around the clock since late last week to assess the legislation and ensure it complies with the so-called Byrd Rule, named for the late Sen. Robert C. Byrd of West Virginia.
 It essentially bars policy matters in budget reconciliation bills.

-If leaders moved ahead without altering the provisions, the measures could be challenged, requiring a 60-vote threshold to overcome objections.
+If leaders moved ahead without altering the provisions that have been found to violate the rules, those measures could be challenged in a floor vote, requiring a 60-vote threshold to overcome objections.
 That would be a tall order in a Senate divided 53-47 and with Democrats unified against Trump's bill.

 “It's pretty frustrating,” said Sen. Rick Scott, R-Fla., who wants even steeper reductions.

+Earlier, proposals to cut food stamps were ruled in violation of Senate rules, as was a plan to gut the Consumer Financial Protection Bureau.

 But Sen. Kevin Cramer, R-N.D., said there's no desire to challenge the parliamentarian's advice.
-“It's the institutional integrity,” he said.
-“Even if I'm convinced 100% she's wrong.”
+“It the institutional integrity,” he said.
+“Even if I'm convinced 100% she's wrong."

-At the same time, Republicans lost another potential revenue source Thursday after agreeing to a request from Treasury Secretary Scott Bessent to remove the so-called revenge tax provision, section 899, that would have allowed the government to impose taxes on companies with foreign owners and investors from certain countries.
-Bessent said he has reached a separate agreement with such countries.

-Associated Press writers Kevin Freking, Leah Askarinam, Joey Cappelletti, Michelle L. Price and Fatima Hussein contributed to this report.
+Associated Press writers Kevin Freking, Leah Askarinam, Joey Cappelletti and Michelle L. Price contributed to this report.